FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ### Physical considerations for displaying information and housing parts

-Here is an Pi with a paper faceplate on it to turn it into a display interface:
+Here is a Pi with a paper faceplate on it to turn it into a display interface:

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2020Fall/images/paper_if.png?raw=true"  width="250"/>